northstowekarate/northstowekarate.github.io/posts/2026/events/05-08-jka-spring-camp/index.md

 - **8–10 May 2026** — Typical daily timetable runs from Friday Evening until Sunday Lunchtime with breaks.

 **Who should attend:**
-Primarily aimed at brown belt and above, but lower grades are welcome and can benefit from the structured classes — check specific session guidance from the organisers.
+Primarily aimed at brown belt and above, but lower grades are welcome and can benefit from the structured classes — check specific session guidance from the organizers.

 ## Details